johnno1962/Smuggler/README.md

 Note: In order to inject code between processes the Smuggle app installs a "privileged helper".
 The system will ask for your administrator password when you first use it.
-The helper binary can be removed at any time by executing:
+The helper binary can be removed at any time or to have it update by executing:

     sudo rm /Library/PrivilegedHelperTools/com.jh.Smuggler.Helper